Trailblazer

 The construction of mountain bike trails can be an extremely difficult and tedious process.
 Beyond the laborious nature of making a section of dirt ridable, trail construction and maintenance often pose a range of logistical roadblocks, including the need to move material and tools to and from trail sites.
 After completing a number of interviews with trail building companies and foreman, several issues made themselves known, but the Trailblazer team is focused on one in particular: the access to and maneuverability of fuel and tools.

-This project is in its fourth semester, and development of the second prototype is well underway.
-Major design changes from the first and second iterations are: reducing the number of wheels from two to one to smooth ride quality, changing the frame material from chromoly steel to Aluminum, using mesh side walls instead of expanded metal to reduce weight, and the addition of a surge break mechanism to increase safety.
-Both designs can be seen below.
+This project is in its 7th semester as of Fall 2026, and analysis of the second prototype is well underway.
+Major design changes from the first prototype include reducing the number of wheels from two to one to smooth ride quality, changing the frame material from chromoly steel to Aluminum, and using mesh side walls instead of expanded metal to reduce weight.
+The second design was successful in meeting its potential, and during the Spring 2026 semester, a brake system prototype was constructed.
+The next step for the trailer is testing the newly added brake system on both paved trails and dirt trails.
+Below you can see both prototype 1, the steel, 2-wheeled trailer, and prototype 2, the aluminum, 1-wheeled trailer.